enzoferey/ethers-error-parser/README.md

 ## TypeScript usage

-If you are using TypeScript, you may find the required types exported at the root of package.
+If you are using TypeScript, you may find the required types exported at the root of the package.
 For example, when handling a common try / catch statement, you will need to cast the error to use the internal `EthersError` type:

 ```ts
 import { getParsedEthersError, EthersError } from "@enzoferey/ethers-error-parser";